KarlZylinski/Bowtie/README.md

     * [ ] Update geometry when text or font changes
 * [x] Make sure to remove hacks from combine_rendered_worlds and split it into multiple methods.
 Seems to be  some haze with arrays of textures...
 * [x] Change render resource handles in render_world to drawables
-* [x] Make ResourceHandle::handle -> RenderResourceHandle (unsigned typedef ?).
+* [x] Make ResourceHandle::handle -> RenderResourceHandle (uint32 typedef ?).
 RenderResourceHandle -> RenderResource (remove render_ prefix).
 Move void* in ResourceHandle to Resource struct.
 * [x] Shader refreshing
 * [x] Remove bad lambdas
 * [x] Depth sorting